 timeout and should belong to the current flow.
 You don't have to link it to any other node.
 The Dialog Engine will detect the node based on its name.

 Another option that requires some coding is to add the property

 timeoutNode to your

-*.flow.json file and assign it to name of the node that should handle the timeout.
-It can be any node, it doesn't need to be called a particular way.
+*.flow.json file and assign it to the name of the node that should handle the timeout.
+Again, it can be any node; it doesn't need to be called a particular way.

 ⚠ Important: Once the Dialog Engine has processed the timeout, it will delete the session.

-- Output: An output Action that is used to make a bot output something.
+- Output: An output Action that is used to make a chatbot output something.

 To learn more on Actions, please refer to the Custom Code section.